shoutchen/coinPixFocusStacker/README.md

 # coinPixFocusStacker
-Generate a sequence of pictures of coins using python, a Pi HQ camera, and a grbl based CNC system
+Generate a sequence of pictures of coins using python, digiCanControl, a USB based Pi HQ camera with a macro lens, and a GRBL based CNC system